jenschr69/jenschr69/README.md

 - There is a special place in my heart for martech and analytics in combination with system and web development.

 CONTACT INFORMATION
-- 📫 Feel free to contact me by e-mail jcc@jenschrchristensen.com
+- 📫 Feel free to contact me by e-mail jcc@jenschrchristensen.com or by phone
+- +46 70 486 2531